alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 With the `foreach`, you are responsible for both the effectful step and the traversal policy.
 With `Map`, the type providing `Map` is responsible for traversal policy instead.
 If the function still returns a plain `decimal`, that policy becomes the execution policy for the effect.

 The method still looks like an ordinary function returning `decimal`, but invoking it sends a request and observes external state not fully described by its arguments.
 A later call may observe a new price, consume quota, fail transiently, or be throttled.
-Replacing `FetchCurrentPrice(remotePriceApi, productId)` with a returned `decimal` therefore hides work that already happened, which is why the invocation rule of the type providing `Map` matters.
+Replacing `FetchCurrentPrice(remotePriceApi, productId)` with a returned `decimal` therefore hides the fact that the request already happened, so substitution is no longer harmless in the same way and the invocation rule of the type providing `Map` matters.

 These types all provide a map-shaped operation, but `Map` does not imply one execution strategy. `List.Map` runs immediately for each element, `Maybe<T>.Map` runs zero or one time, `Result<TSuccess, TError>.Map` runs only on the success path, and this article's `IO<T>.Map` defers execution until the resulting `IO` runs.
 For pure functions those policies mostly change work; for effectful ones they change which effects occur.